janikvonrotz/janikvonrotz.ch/content/post/2024-01/01-2023-book-list.md

 Title: Demokratie braucht Religion\
 Author: Rosa, Hartmut\
 Comment: I learned about Rosa Hartmut from philosoph talk show.
-I elaborated his ideas about experiencing resonance.
+He elaborated his ideas about experiencing resonance.
 A very interesting take on how to live fulfilling and happy life.
 However, this short novel seems to be out-of-bounds from his usual talks and writings.\
 Rating: 6/10\
 ISBN: 9783466373031\
 Finished: 2023-05-21